nsohn/StackOverdue/README.md

 6|3|2

 # **The main classes are as follows:**
+## **Book**:
-## __Book__: maintains information about itself, title, author, genre, populartiy score, availability.
+Book maintains information about itself, title, author, genre, populartiy score, availability.
 Also maintains information about the User if someone borrows the book.
 Although the Book should not technically know about Users, given this programs purpose, I found that it was appropriate for the Book to keep track of the Users ID, the Books duedate and it's renewal count.
 Book also has the ability to Print different pieces of information about itself in different syntax in order to make information simpler for the simulator to read.

+## **User:**
-## **User:** keeps track of the books that it has checked out.
+User keeps track of the books that it has checked out.
 I used a vector<Book*> to keep track of the User's Books.
 Perhaps it would have been a better design to use an unordered_set, however, I felt that since there is a maximum of 10 Books per User, a vector provides essentially the same speed.
 It also has it's ID number, name, and a history of all the Books it has borrowed.
 The history of Books is stored an unordered_set of integers, where the ints are the BookID, which are guaranteed to be unique and even if the Book is deleted, it's ID will never be used again.

+## **Library:**
-## **Library:** stores all the Users and Books.
+Library stores all the Users and Books.
 Since each Book and User has a unique ID, I have an unordered_map of integers to Book* and integers to User*.
 The unordered map allows for O(1) insertion, retrieval, and removal of the Book*/User*.
 Furthermore, the pointers minimizes the amount of memory needed.
 The Library is the "middle-man" between the simulator and the User/Book classes.
 It passes information back and forth to allow for a smooth experience for the simulator.

+## **Interface:**
-## **Interface:** takes the simulators input and determines which functions within Library should be called, which call other functions in User or Book accordingly.
+Interface takes the simulators input and determines which functions within Library should be called, which call other functions in User or Book accordingly.

 Interface is initialized with two files.
 If the file names are blank, it will continue without importing Books and Users.
 If not, it will create Books and Users and store it in it's Library.
 All input from command line must be capatilized.
 The program will run until the command "EXIT" has been entered.
 Here is a list of the commands and what the simulator can expect from them: